mmomtchev/SharedMap/README.md

     const allKeys = Array.from(myMap.keys());       // be values added/deleted while the operation runs

     // get & has in the callback are allowed, set & delete are not
-    // map.get(index)=currentValue is guaranteed while the callback runs const sumMul = map.reduce((a, x, i) => a += (+map.get(i)), 0);
+    // map.get(key)=currentValue is guaranteed while the callback runs const sumMul = map.reduce((a, x, i) => a += (+map.get(i)), 0);

     myMap.clear();